Seven for Simone; Biles claims another US Gymnastics title

-FORT WORTH, Texas (AP) — Simone Biles toned it down.
+FORT WORTH, Tex.
+(AP) — Simone Biles toned it down.
 A little anyway.
 And soared even higher.

 The 24-year-old gymnastics superstar claimed her record seventh U.S. title Sunday night, delivering another stunning — and stunningly easy — performance that served little doubt the pressure surrounding her bid to become the first woman to win back-to-back Olympic championships in more than 50 years is only pushing her to even greater heights.